Your Guide to Temporary Car Insurance Options

 Not really.
 Some unknown firms claim to fully insure your car for one day or up to one month, but they’re not trustworthy.
 Insurance leaders that fairly evaluate claims never offer these policies and for good reason.

 What happens if you drive without insurance?

 It depends.
 If you’re pulled over, you’ll pay a fine in some states — in others, they’ll suspend your license.
 After an accident, your car could get impounded, and you may be liable for all the expense, even at times when the accident is not your fault.
 Each state defines the consequences of being an uninsured driver differently, but no matter where you live, having at least the state minimum coverage level is always a good idea.

 Can you drive a car without insurance if you just bought it?

 You may be able to buy a car without proof of insurance, but no car dealer is legally allowed to let you drive it away without an active policy.

 How do I get car insurance ASAP?

-Your first step is to gather all your personal information, like driver’s license, VIN, and registration.
-Write down annual mileage for every vehicle.
+Your first step is to gather all your personal information, like your driver’s license, VIN, and registration.
+Write down your annual mileage for every vehicle.
 Use Compare.com to help you generate the lowest quotes from all the major car insurance companies.
 Open the best rate and coverage quotes from each company in a new tab.
-Personalize, and apply.
+Personalize your policy, and apply for coverage.